zrwang/zrwang.github.io/index.md

 You can find the detailed information about me in my {% if site.cv_chn %}curriculum vita ([ENG](../zrwang.resume/cv.pdf){:target="_blank"}, [CHN](../zrwang.resume.zh/cv.pdf){:target="_blank"}),{% else %}[Curriculum Vita](../zrwang.resume/cv.pdf){:target="_blank"}{% endif %} and some technique blog posts in this [LINK](../blog/){:target="_blank"}.

-### News
-* Jun.
-20 2019, one paper got accepted by IEEE/RSJ International Conference on Intelligent Robots and Systems 2019
-* Apr.
-4 2019, one paper got accepted by IEEE Robotics and Automation Letters
-* Jan.
-27 2019, four papers got accepted by IEEE International Conference on Robotics and Automation 2019
-* Dec.
-13 2018, one paper got accepted by IEEE Robotics and Automation Letters
-* Jul.
-17 2018, one paper got accepted by IEEE Robotics and Automation Letters
-* Jun.
-30 2018, three papers got accepted by IEEE/RSJ International Conference on Intelligent Robots and Systems 2018
-* Jun.
-8 2018, one paper got accepted by Annals of Biomedical Engineering
-* Mar.
-1 2018, appointed as Research Assistant Professor of Mechanical and Automation Engineering at The Chinese University of Hong Kong
-* Jul.
-27 2017, passed thesis defense
-* Jul.
-10 2017, one paper got accepted by IEEE Robotics and Automation Letters
-* Jun.
-28 2017, got best innovation prize for Surgical Robot Challenge 2017
-* Jun.
-15 2017, one paper got accepted by IEEE/RSJ International Conference on Intelligent Robots and Systems 2017
-* Feb.
-7 2017, one paper got accepted by IEEE Robotics and Automation Letters

 ### Education
 * Ph.D.
 Degree, Mechanical and Automation Engineering, The Chinese University of Hong Kong, HKSAR, Aug.
 2013 ~ Jul.
 2017
 * Visiting Ph.D.
 Student, Computer Science, Johns Hopkins University, US, Jan.
 2016 ~ Apr.
 2017